 I’m Gill Kimber (diocese of Exeter).

-I’ve been a distinctive deacon for 30 years: prior to this, I was a mission partner in Northern Nigeria, and subsequently with the Church Mission Society in Romania.
+I’ve been a distinctive deacon for 31 years: prior to this, I was a mission partner in Northern Nigeria, and subsequently with the Church Mission Society in Romania.
 This gave rise to my MPhil ‘Mission Impossible?’ about the challenges of interconfessional mission.
-I was Warden of the College of St Philip the Deacon, diocese of Exeter, for 7 years and am currently national coordinator of the CofE Network of Distinctive Deacons.
+I was Warden of the College of St Philip the Deacon, diocese of Exeter, for 7 years and am currently chair of the CofE Network of Distinctive Deacons.
 I’m a diocesan assessor for distinctive deacons.
 I attend a small FEx church on an estate, run by a Church Army lay captain.
 And I’m retired.
 Allegedly!

 I’m Mike Turnbull (diocese of Chichester).